feli10/math-coding/README.md

 ## Design Principles of Coding Exercises

 1. The exercises are closely related to the math content introduced in their corresponding units.
 2. Math curriculums are usually organized in a progressive manner, with content in later units connected with earlier ones.
-Therefore, we also strive to establish connections in programming, which is primarily reflected in the following aspects:
+Therefore, we also strive to establish connections in our programs, which is primarily reflected in the following aspects:
     * Math units that progress sequentially correspond to programs that also progress sequentially.
     * Coding exercises adhere to the DRY principle (Don't Repeat Yourself), allowing later programs to reuse earlier ones.
-    * Later programs often revisit programming knowledge and techniques established in earlier programs.
+    * Later programs often revisit coding knowledge and techniques established in earlier programs.
 3. Coding exercises gradually involve more programming knowledge and skills.
 Programming knowledge covered includes:
-    * Basic data types (int, float, string), variables, functions, conditionals, loops.
+    * Basic data types (int, float, string), variables, functions, conditionals, loops
-    * Data types containing multiple elements (Containers): lists, tuples, dictionaries, sets.
+    * Data types containing multiple elements (containers): lists, tuples, dictionaries, sets
-    * Classes and objects (OOP).
+    * Classes and objects (object-oriented programming)
     * Common modules, packages, and libraries:
         * Random: random
-        * Graphical interface programming: turtle, tkinter.
+        * Graphical interface: turtle, tkinter
-        * Combinatorics: itertools.
+        * Combinatorics: itertools
-        * Data visualization: matplotlib.
+        * Data visualization: matplotlib
-    * Threads.
+    * Threads
-    * Exception handling (Raise/Handle Exception).
+    * Exception handling (raise/handle exception)

 ## Programming Style